atippe/aki-project/experiments/experiment_9/README.md

 Same architecture as Experiment 8, but it now uses RobustScaler for data normalization.
 This experiment aims to improve the model's performance by addressing potential issues with data scaling and normalization.

+## Conclusion

+- The RobustScaler implementation showed mixed results, with significantly better performance for ETH/USD compared to BTC/USD predictions
+- ETH/USD predictions demonstrated excellent accuracy with R² = 0.98 and MAPE of 2.31%, showing consistent performance with previous scaling methods
+- BTC/USD predictions deteriorated significantly with R² = -1.87 and MAPE of 47.19%, indicating RobustScaler may not be suitable for assets with extreme price ranges
+- The RobustScaler appears more effective for cryptocurrencies with moderate price ranges like ETH, but struggles with BTC's wider price variations
+- Training and validation loss patterns suggest better stability in the ETH model compared to BTC, though there's room for optimization
+- The experiment indicates that RobustScaler may not be the optimal choice for high-value cryptocurrencies like Bitcoin, suggesting a need to explore alternative scaling methods

 ## Dataset
 - Source:
   - [ETH/USD Data](https://www.kaggle.com/datasets/imranbukhari/comprehensive-ethusd-1m-data)